Remember the Candy Crush game?

 Successful businesses are built on successful staff.
 Employee experience is the crucial element which underpins this.
 Smart managers today are developing their business and their staff in parallel.

-An increased focus on building positive employee experience will be a core goal of internal comms plans.
+An increased focus on building positive employee experience will be a core goal of internal communications plans.
 The benefits in improved customer experience and retention of top staff performers are undeniable.

 But while the value may be understood now, practical implementation has lagged behind.
 Nearly 80% of executives rate employee experience as important, but only 22% believe that their companies are building a genuinely different employee experience.